kyungrae/study/designing-data-intensive-applications/part3.md

 - Services (online systems)
 A service waits for a request or instruction from a client to arrive.
 When one is received, the service tries to handle it as quickly as possible and sends a response back.
-Response time is usually the primary measure of performance of a service, and availability is often very important.
 - Batch processing systems (offline systems)
 A batch processing system takes a large amount of input data, runs a job to process it, and produces some output data.
-Jobs often take a while, so there normally isn't a user waiting for the job to finish.
-Instead, batch jobs are often scheduled to run periodically.
-The primary performance measure of a batch job is usually throughput.
 - Stream processing systems (near-real-time systems)
 Stream processing is somewhere between online and offline processing.
 Like a batch processing system, a stream processor consumes input and produces outputs.
-However, a stream job operates on events shortly after they happen, whereas a batch job operates on a fixed set of input data.

 Batch processing is an important building block in our quest to build reliable, scalable, and maintainable applications.
-Map-Reduce, a batch processing algorithm, was called "the algorithm that makes Google so massively scalable".
-MapReduce is a fairly low-level programming model compared to the parallel processing systems that were developed for data warehouses, but it was a major step forward in terms of the scale of processing that could be achieved on commodity hardware.

 ### Batch Processing with Unix Tools